luxasky/mernStackApp/README.md

 📉 Test Results:

 ✅ The artwork will be removed both from the Mongo database and Cloudinary storage.
+✅ The user is redirected to their portfolio page which no longer displays the deleted artwork.
 ✅ The portfolio page should no longer display the deleted artwork.

-❌ CHECK AGAIN - A confirmation message should appear confirming the deletion.
+✅ A confirmation appears confirming the deletion and redirects the user to the updated portfolio page.

 ## FEEDBACK